goodekat/LIME-diagnostics-paper/README.md

 Contains the static figures associated with the project:

-  - `figure-08-1.png.zip` is the one figure in the paper that is not generated using R code.
+  - `figure-08-1.png.zip` is the one figure in the manuscript that is not generated using R code.
   - `figure-readme.png` is a figure used in the readme.

 **`old-version`**

-Contains the files associated with an old version of the paper that is much longer the the submitted version
+Contains the files associated with an old version of the manuscript that is much longer the the submitted version

 **`submission`**